This roasted red pepper pasta bursts with bright, smoky flavor and creamy richness in just 15 minutes!

 a blue plate with creamy roasted red pepper pasta topped with parmesan cheese and basil with a fork next to a pot of roasted red pepper pasta.

 This easy pasta recipe is creamy, slightly smoky, and so comforting and delicious.
-It’s reason enough to roast some red bell peppers but if you save some time with the jarred variety, no judgment here!
+It’s reason enough to roast some red bell peppers.
+But if you'd rather save time with the jarred variety, no judgment here!
 Just make sure to drain them well.

 Prep – 5 minutes